qoft/Clients/README.md

 ## Blockgame client collection

+# kami skids
+_if you dont know, kami is a open source minecraft client which almost all clients use, not all but most

 # Antivirus reports
 _I still strongly recommend you do your own checks as well using a tool such as [Theia](https://github.com/Tigermouthbear/Theia)._